Well-being Mark Wieland Well-being Mark Wieland

 ClubFit Logo Website-1.png

-Club Fit was an initiative aimed at promoting healthy habits and preventing excess weight gain among children members at the Boys and Girls Club of Rochester, Minnesota (BGCR).
-Obesity is associated with increased risk for cardiovascular, metabolic, and other health conditions and for psychosocial concerns such as bullying, stigma, and emotional difficulties.
-Approximately one-third of children and adolescents in the U.S. are obese or overweight.
-Childhood obesity disproportionately affects children of ethnic minorities and low-income populations.
-BGCR serves over 1,600 children each year.
-Close to two-thirds are from racial/ethnic minority groups, and a majority live in low-income homes.
-BGCR offers youth development programs and services in several core areas including Health and Life Skills, which focus on physical activity and nutrition.
+Club Fit was an initiative designed to promote healthy habits and prevent excess weight gain among children at the Boys and Girls Club of Rochester, Minnesota (BGCR).
+Childhood obesity is linked to increased risk for cardiovascular and metabolic conditions, as well as psychosocial concerns such as bullying, stigma, and emotional difficulties.
+In the United States, approximately one-third of children and adolescents are overweight or obese, with disproportionate impacts on children from racial/ethnic minority groups and low-income households.
+BGCR serves more than 1,600 children annually, nearly two-thirds of whom identify as racial or ethnic minorities, and the majority of whom live in low-income homes.
+Through its youth development programming, BGCR emphasizes Health and Life Skills, including physical activity and nutrition, as a core area of focus.

 Funding